 If you’re living on the bare minimums (basic food, shelter, transportation, etc.) but still consistently overdraft your checking account or using a credit card to float from paycheck-to-paycheck, you may need some relief in a number of your monthly bill payments.

-Consolidating your debt can possibly help with that.
+Debt consolidation can possibly help with that.